Non-simple SLE curves are not determined by their range: Proof of Theorem

 and note that $0 < \beta_0 < \beta < 2$.

-We can also note that on the event $E_{N}''$, it is natural to define the domain $D_{N}''$ corresponding to the complementary connected component containing the origin of the four strands up to the respective times at which one sees that $E_N''$ is satisfied.
-Note that the conformal radius (from the origin) of $D_N''$ is in the interval $[4\eps_{N}, \eps_N/4]$ (this follows from multiplicativity of the conformal radii, Koebe's $1/4$ Theorem and from the definitions of $E_N'$ and $G_1$).
-When mapping $D_N''$ back to the unit disk, the remaining to be discovered strands are exactly $(({\ul \gamma}^{1/2})^{\eps_N})^{1/2}$, that we denote by $e({\ul {\gamma}})$.
+On the event $E_{N}''$, we define the domain $D_{N}''$ to be the connected component containing the origin of the complement in the unit disk of the four strands up to the respective times at which one sees that $E_N''$ is satisfied.
+Note that the conformal radius (from the origin) of $D_N''$ is in the interval $[4\eps_{N}, \eps_N/4]$ (this follows from multiplicativity of the conformal radii, Koebe's $1/4$ Theorem and from the definitions of $E_N'$ and $G_1, \ldots, G_3$).